A wibbly-wobbly cake tin is great for the novelty value, but will it perform just as well as your old metal bakeware?

 - It won't corrode, scratch, dent or peel.

-- Transferring the bakeware to the oven when it's filled with heavy raw ingredients can be difficult because some types of silicone are very floppy.
+- Some are very floppy so transferring the bakeware to the oven when it's filled can be difficult.

-- While silicone is 'non-stick', most brands still need to be greased with every use to ensure the baked items come out easily.
+- While silicone is 'non-stick', most still need to be greased with every use.

 It's not hard to imagine what could go wrong with a tray full of hot food that sags and wobbles when you lift it.
 A little bit of bendiness helps with turning out cakes and muffins, but anything too soft could spell spilled food and burnt fingers.
 We've found that flexibility can vary with different brands of silicone bakeware, and some even come with stainless steel elements to counteract the floppiness.

 Tip: It's a good idea to use a metal baking sheet underneath all silicone bakeware to keep things stable.

 Although they're non-stick, most trays will need greasing every time.
 Some will only need greasing before first use (unless they're washed in the dishwasher).
 Check the manufacturer's instructions.

 Check the firmness of the silicone.
 Will the tray sag too much when filled with raw ingredients?